yracine/device-type.myneurio/readme.md

 On the next page, you can then select the sensor(s) to be exposed to SmartThings.

-After pressing 'Next', on the following 2 pages, you can also select the appliance(s) to be exposed to SmartThings.
+After pressing 'Next', on the following 2 pages, you may also select the appliance(s) to be exposed to SmartThings.
 Please select 2-3 appliances per page, to avoid any ST issues (i.e. execution time constraints).

 After pressing 'Done' on the last page, il will instantiate the MyNeurio object under